 Dr Mia Spiro

-- Lecturer in Jewish Studies (Theology and Religious Studies)
+- Senior Lecturer in Modern Jewish Culture and Holocaust Studies (Theology & Religious Studies)

 - Modern Jewish literature and culture